tianqi2407/Talend-Runtime/README.md

 # Talend-Runtime
-This is a docker file for building Talend ESB environnement
+This is a docker file for building Talend ESB runtime